distribution/distribution/doc/spec/api.md

 #### Image Verification

-A docker engine instance would like to run verified image named "library/ubuntu", with the tag "latest".
+A Docker Engine instance would like to run a verified image named "library/ubuntu", with the tag "latest".
 The engine contacts the registry, requesting the manifest for "library/ubuntu:latest".
 An untrusted registry returns a manifest.
-Before proceeding to download the individual layers, the engine verifies the manifest's signature, ensuring that the content was produced from a trusted source and no tampering has occured.
+Before proceeding to download the individual layers, the engine verifies the manifest's signature, ensuring that the content was produced from a trusted source and no tampering has occurred.
 After each layer is downloaded, the engine verifies the digest of the layer, ensuring that the content matches that specified by the manifest.

 #### Resumable Push

-Company X's build servers lose connectivity to docker registry before completing an image layer transfer.
+Company X's build servers lose connectivity to Docker Registry before completing an image layer transfer.
 After connectivity returns, the build server attempts to re-upload the image.
 The registry notifies the build server that the upload has already been partially attempted.
 The build server